datasci611/bios611-projects-fall-2019-b-phung/project_3/README.md

 * If there is any, what is the relationship between housing price index and visitor frequency?

 The second part aims to plot this data out on a map of the Raleigh-Durham area.

+To those assigned to give me feedback: for the purposes of this draft, I've only used R to do anything.
+(Python, Make, and Docker will be incorporated later).
+Hopefully I've commented sufficiently to guide you clearly through what I do.
+At least for the first part, you shouldn't have to worry about file and file paths because I've taken care to load in datasets from URLs directly.